Raspberry Pi Performance: Add ZRAM and these Kernel Parameters

 With good results, I’ve applied some of the optimizations mentioned in that previous article to the Raspberry Pi 4.
 I wanted to share these tweaks and hopefully find out if you also experience the same improvements to performance.

 After adding a Raspberry Pi to my Homelab, at times when memory was low, it became very unresponsive and would even freeze.
 To help address this, I added ZRAM and made a few changes to kernel parameters.

 Enable ZRAM on the Raspberry Pi

 ZRAM creates RAM based block storage named /dev/zram0 (or 1, 2, 3, etc).
-Pages written there are compressed and stored in-memory.
-This allows for very fast I/O and also the compression savings provides additional memory.
+Pages written there are compressed and stored in memory.
+This allows for very fast I/O and the compression savings provide additional memory.

 The instructions are listed on that page.
-Here’s how to install:
+Here’s how to install it:

 git clone https://github.com/foundObjects/zram-swap.git cd zram-swap && sudo ./install.sh